 States are encouraged to explore novel approaches to expanding outreach activities.
 Volunteerism is one example where potential benefits to the program are immeasurable.
 Local stakeholder groups should be contacted and encouraged to support program-related outreach activities.
 We should consider providing training to volunteers, government agency employees, and others that will have access to areas at risk of exotic pest introduction.
 Some groups to consider partnering with include local extension services, horticultural inspection services, master gardeners, etc. For additional guidance, please reference the APHIS Pest Detection web page for access to the draft CAPS Volunteer Guidelines.
-A subcommittee of the NCC currently is working on developing updated guidelines for incorporating volunteers in CAPS surveys.
-More details will be forthcoming in late 2014.

 Outreach materials in support of the Stone Fruit Commodity Survey supported through Farm Bill funding are available.
 A large meeting display is available for use by the CAPS community for state, society, and/or grower meetings.
 A themed brochure and pest information sheets also are available.
 For those giving a slide presentation, a PowerPoint presentation is available to customize as needed.
 Hard copies of the brochure and pest information sheets, as well as the display, can be requested by contacting John Bowers at john.bowers@aphis.usda.gov.
-The brochure, pest information sheets, as well as the PowerPoint presentation also can be downloaded for local printing from the CAPS Resource & Collaboration site at http://caps.ceris.purdue.edu/stonefruit/.
+The brochure, pest information sheets, as well as the PowerPoint presentation also can be downloaded for local printing from the CAPS Resource & Collaboration site at http://caps.ceris.purdue.edu/stone-fruit/.